duckie-team/PaginationList/README.md

 # PaginationList

-Custom LazyList with Pagination added to Jetpack Compose LazyList
+Custom LazyList with Pagination added to Jetpack Compose LazyList.

 ---